-You are busy enough running your business without having to worry that your IT systems and service provider are working as they should.
+You’re busy enough running your business without having to worry if your IT systems and service provider are working as they should.
 Isn’t that is the reason you outsourced in the first place?
 So why are we accepting mediocre IT services?

 Not all service providers have your best intentions at heart, and we put up with mediocre service provision.
-A common theme is that existing providers take too long to respond to queries, don’t complete projects on time, and don’t understand the business.
-Often the relationship is one way.
+A common theme is that existing providers take too long to respond to queries, don’t complete projects on time, and don’t understand your business.
+More often than not, the relationship is one way.
 There are no proactive suggestions and this, unfortunately, leaves many just accepting this is ‘how it is’.
-But every time you do this, the risk to your business keeps multiplying.
+But every time you do this, the risk to your business keeps growing.

-Here are the risks you are taking with your business by accepting mediocre IT services:
+Here are the risks you’re taking with your business by accepting mediocre IT services:

 1. Your service will remain the same or even worse decline

-How many times have you heard, we will rectify this, or we will improve?
-A fair few times.
-And whilst your service may improve in the short-term, it is not long before it results back to the way things were.
-You have given your provider chance after chance to improve, but the service level is the same.
+How many times have you heard, we’ll rectify this, or we’ll improve?
+A fair few times I suspect.
+And whilst your service may improve in the short-term, it’s not long before it reverts back to the way things were.
+You’ve given your provider chance after chance to improve, but the service level is the same.
 So why would you stay?
-It is like staying with the same broadband provider at home, after the 7th time of ringing up to complain about speed and poor connection.
+It’s like staying with the same broadband provider at home, after the 7th time of ringing up to complain about speed and poor connection.
 You wouldn’t stay with them.
 You would switch your provider.
-It is rare to see an IT provider turn around a service from poor to excellent.
+It’s rare to see an IT provider turn around service from poor to excellent.
 Don’t hold your breath, change your provider and stop accepting mediocre IT services.

 2. The relationship will breakdown further

 The result of poor service is a bad working relationship.
-It will quickly become a blame game, with both sides becoming increasingly stubborn.
-You will be less accepting of minor mistakes, demanding better resolutions and challenging every penny spent on your bill.
-And on the flip side, you will have a reputation for always moaning and finding fault, never happy and a scrooge for trying to get money off their bill.
-And along the grapevine, you will both say negative things about each other, leading to you both potentially developing a bad reputation in the wider world.
+It’ll quickly become a blame game, with both sides becoming increasingly stubborn.
+You’ll be less accepting of minor mistakes, demanding better resolutions and challenging every penny spent on your bill.
+And on the flip side, you’ll have a reputation for always moaning, finding fault, never being happy and a scrooge for trying to get money off your bill.
+And along the grapevine, you’ll both say negative things about each other, leading to you both potentially developing a bad reputation in the wider world.

 3. Spend time trying to resolve IT issues

 Over the past year, have you been spending more time with IT issues that your provider should be managing?
-Well, you shouldn’t be.
+Well, you shouldn’t be, should you?
 This is one reason you outsourced your IT services, so you can focus on what matters, your business.
 The more you find yourself involved, the more your provider and your employees will expect you to be.
-You will dedicate half of your working week to your IT needs before long, rather than your clients.
-You will notice you have less time for your clients, less time working on developing your business, and for service-led firms, less chargeable time.
+You’ll dedicate half of your working week to your IT needs before long, rather than your clients.
+You’ll notice you have less time for your clients, less time working on developing your business, and for service-led firms, less chargeable time.
 So, why did you bother outsourcing in the first place?
 This is exactly what your IT provider should be managing.

 4. Decreasing productivity and employee morale